Jbleezy/BO1-Reimagined/README.md

 * Hellhounds will not spawn whenever a teleporter powerup spawns
 * Amount of hellhounds spawned in from teleporter is now 2 multiplied by the amount of players (previously always 4)
 * Max ammo now has the same chance of spawning from the teleporter as all other drops
+* Mainframe no longer displays a hintstring for needing power or needing to activate a link
+* Decreased shellshock effect time from 4 seconds to 1.25 seconds
+* Vision effect times no longer linked to FPS
 * Fixed a bug that allowed players to link teleporters while the teleporters were on cooldown
-* Mainframe no longer displays a hintstring for needing power or needing to activate a link
+* Fixed a bug that caused no effect to happen after teleporting

 #### Sidequest
 * Reward: spawns a random powerup at the teleporter powerup spawn location